 4. Start Yoga

 Many people who are advised to stay at home will worry about the amount of activity they’re completing.
 Why not think about taking up a new hobby like yoga?
-It’s been shown not only to improve fitness but also help reduce stress levels.
+It’s been shown not only to improve fitness but also help reduce stress levels, so a change of lifestyle to boot!
 It’s also an activity that can be completed in our own homes.

 5. Read a Book